aaronparker/aaronparker.github.io/_posts/2010-10-20-deploying-adobe-reader-x.md

 # Creating a custom Transform for Reader X

-Here I&#8217;ll step through creating a custom installation for Reader, providing some recommended settings for your deployment and add links to further information that you may need to consider for your specific environment.
+Here I'll step through creating a custom installation for Reader, providing some recommended settings for your deployment and add links to further information that you may need to consider for your specific environment.

 **Step 1 Personalisation Options**: Open the Customization Wizard, click File / Open Package… and browse to AcroRead.MSI located in the folder that contains the extract Reader setup files.
 You can change the installation path if required: